Alan Kohler: The Constant Investor

 In July 2016, following the sale of Eureka Report, Kohler started The Constant Investor—a new subscription model for investors and finance-related clients.
 In November 2018, Kohler sold The Constant Investor to InvestSMART Group Limited with the agreement to merge the business with InvestSMART's Eureka Report.
-In December 2018, he joined InvestSMART Group Limited as the group’s Editor-in-chief.
+In December 2018, he joined InvestSMART Group Limited as the group’s editor-in-chief.
 The Constant Investor website was closed down in August 2019, with all new and old content from The Constant Investor made available within the Eureka Report website.

+Recognition and honours

+Kohler became a Member of the Order of Australia in the general division (AM) on Australia Day honours 2019, for his “significant service to the print and broadcast media as an editor, journalist and finance commentator”.

 Personal life

 Kohler is married to journalist and author Deborah Forster.
-They have three children.
-Kohler's son, Chris is a Business, Finance & Property reporter with Nine News.
+They have three children, amongst them Nine News finance editor Chris Kohler.
+As of February 2023, Kohler's son Chris is a business, finance, and property reporter with Nine News.